-God seeks the whole earth for those whose hearts totally belong to Him.
-To such a person God gives His strength which empowers personal change (I Chronicles 16: 9).
-Christians who constantly experience the renewing power of the Holy Spirit view God’s omnipotence with humble amazement at His love.
+God seeks the whole earth for those whose hearts totally belong to Him (I Chronicles 16: 9).
+To such a person God gives His strength which empowers personal change.
+Believers, who constantly experience the renewing power of the Holy Spirit, humbly seek God’s power to transform their lives and respect His authority with absolute surrender.
 When David’s sin with Bathsheba was brought to his attention by Nathan, David hit the ground in repentance.
 There was no hesitation in his humble heart.
-His example teaches that even those with a heart that loves the Lord, need to be spiritually open to the convicting presence of the Holy Spirit.
+If his heart had been calloused, He would never have experienced God's conviction.
+David's example teaches that even those with a heart that love the Lord, need to be spiritually open to the convicting presence of the Holy Spirit.
 David experienced God’s immediate forgiveness because of his repentant heart.
-If his heart had been calloused, David never would have realized at what point the Holy Spirit had left him.